-Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get baffling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
 Of course we can’t talk about all of the variations in a short blog post, so we’ll take a look at one of the more common inquiries we see at Finch Air Conditioning & Heating: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?